CommonAccord/Cmacc-Org/Doc/G/IACCM-Agt-MasterService-CmA/Demo/Step4-MSA-AmplifiedConfidentiality.md

+EffectiveDate.YMD=2017-08-24

+Conf.Life.sec={Conf.Life.Alt1.sec}

+Conf.Engage.Access.Cond.sec={Conf.Engage.Access.Cond.Alt2.sec}

+Conf.Engage.Access.Role.sec={Conf.Engage.Access.Role.Alt3.sec}

+Conf.Engage.Access.sec={Conf.Engage.Access.Alt2.sec}

+Conf.Intro.sec={Conf.Intro.Alt1.sec}

-/=To demonstrate the flexibility of Prose Objects, we now override the Confidentiality Section of the original agreement and patch in a form that is our favorite (originally from CooleyGo but substantially modified).
-This is a complex override, because the MSA defines "Confidential Information" in the text of the confidentiality provision, instead of as part of the list of the defined terms.
-The override will be much simpler when we move the definition of Confidential Information.
-Notice that the defined term link to "Confidential Information" works despite this different organization.
+/=To demonstrate the flexibility of Prose Objects, we now strengthen the treatment of Confidentiality by including the more extensive Confidentiality provisions and a more extensive definition of "Confidential Information."
+We do that by referencing objects from the Agt-NDA-CmA form that originated with CooleyGo (but is substantially modified).
+We override the definition of Confidential Information and the Section on Confidentiality.

-/=We override Confidentiality:
+/=We override by referencing the desired provisions:

+Def.Confidential_Information.=[G/Agt-NDA-CmA/Sec/Def/Confidential_Information/0.md]

 Conf.=[G/Agt-NDA-CmA/Sec/Relate/Conf/0.md]